ahgamut/cosmo-gcc-plugin/README.md

 ## Is this even valid/possible?

-This transformation depends on a following details:
+This transformation depends on the following details:

 - [ ] `gcc` plugins can access the type information of `case` values
 - [ ] `gcc` plugins can access the type of the input to `switch`